-The plaintiff
+The plaintiffs

-2. The plaintiff, Alga Adina Bonnick, is an individual living in Toronto.
-She is one of many Ontario residents who entered into consumer agreements for HVAC and HVAC-related Equipment (as that term is defined in paragraph 26 below) with persons such as the defendants.
+- 2. The plaintiff, Alga Adina Bonnick, is an individual living in Toronto.
+She is one of many Ontario residents who entered into consumer agreements for HVAC and HVAC-related Equipment (as that term is defined in paragraph 26 27 below) with persons such as the defendants. - 3.
+The plaintiff, Goran Stoilov Donev, is an individual living in Etobicoke.
+He is also one of many residents who entered into consumer agreements for HVAC and HVAC-related Equipment with the defendants.